MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-5-General-Services-Administration/subchapter-C-Contracting-Methods-Contract-Types/part-515-Contracting-Negotiation/subpart-515.4-Contract-Pricing/section-515.408.md

 ##### 515.408 Solicitation provisions and contract clauses. #####

-Link to an amendment published at 88 FR 62473, Sept.
-12, 2023.MAS Requests for Information Other Than Cost or Pricing Data
+MAS Requests for Information Other Than Cost or Pricing Data

 (a) Use Alternate IV of the FAR provision at 52.215-20, Requirements for Cost or Pricing Data or Information Other Than Cost or Pricing Data, for MAS solicitations to provide the format for submission of information other than cost or pricing data for MAS solicitations.
 To provide uniformity in requests under the MAS program, insert the following in paragraph (b) of the provision:

-(1) An offer prepared and submitted in accordance with the clause at 552.212-70, Preparation of Offer (Multuiple Award Schedule).

-(2) *Commercial sales practices.* When the solicitation contains the basic clause 552.238-80 Industrial Funding Fee and Sales Reporting, the Offeror must submit information in the format provided in this solicitation in accordance with the instructions at Figure 515.4-2 of the GSA Acquisition Regulation (48 CFR 515.4-2), or submit information in the Offeror's own format.
+(1) *Commercial sales practices.* When the solicitation contains the basic clause 552.238-80 Industrial Funding Fee and Sales Reporting, the Offeror must submit information in the format provided in this solicitation in accordance with the instructions at Figure 515.4-2 of the GSA Acquisition Regulation (48 CFR 515.4-2), or submit information in the Offeror's own format.

-(3) Any additional supporting information requested by the Contracting Officer.
+(2) Any additional supporting information requested by the Contracting Officer.
 The Contracting Officer may require additional supporting information, but only to the extent necessary to determine whether the price(s) offered is fair and reasonable.

-(4) By submission of an offer in response to this solicitation, the Offeror grants the Contracting Officer or an authorized representative the right to examine, at any time before initial award, books, records, documents, papers, and other directly pertinent records to verify the pricing, sales and other data related to the supplies or services proposed in order to determine the reasonableness of price(s).
+(3) By submission of an offer in response to this solicitation, the Offeror grants the Contracting Officer or an authorized representative the right to examine, at any time before initial award, books, records, documents, papers, and other directly pertinent records to verify the pricing, sales and other data related to the supplies or services proposed in order to determine the reasonableness of price(s).
 Access does not extend to Offeror's cost or profit information of other data relevant solely to the Offeror's determination of the prices to be offered in the catalog or marketplace.

 (b) When the contract contains the basic clause 552.238-80 Industrial Funding Fee and Sales Reporting, insert the following format for commercial sales practices in the exhibits or attachments section of the solicitation and resulting contract (see FAR 12.303).

 Commercial Sales Practices FormatName of Offeror \_\_\_\_\_\_\_\_\_\_ SIN(s) \_\_\_\_\_\_Note:

-Please refer to Clause 552.212-70, Preparation of Offer (Multiple Award Schedule), for additional information concerning your offer.
 Provide the following information for each SIN (or group of SINs or SubSIN for which information is the same).

 (1) Provide the dollar value of sales to the general public at or based on an established catalog or market price during the previous 12-month period or the offerors last fiscal year: $\_\_\_\_\_\_\_\_.
 State beginning and ending of the 12 month period.
 Beginning \_\_\_\_\_\_\_\_ ending \_\_\_\_\_\_\_\_.
 In the event that a dollar value is not an appropriate measure of the sales, provide and describe your own measure of the sales of the item(s).